Sumtwelve/SweatMate/README.md

 - Paul Dutile

 # Built using 🚧
 - HTML
-- CSS
+- CSS / Tailwind
 - Javascript
-- Tailwind
 - Handlebars
-- mySQL
+- mySQL / Sequelize

 # Trials we experienced 💢
-- Wrapping our heads around the models for our app was a little difficult for a bit but ultimately figured things out.
+- Wrapping our heads around the models for our app was a little difficult for a bit, but ultimately we mostly figured things out.
-- We did have to scratch some bells and wistles our orginal app had that we dont anymore just to streamline the process.
+- We did have to scratch some bells and whistles from our orginal app just to get the MVP out in time.

 # Continuing Develpoment
 - Add calendar for better planning of workouts and routines.
-- Continue with creation of Goals function, its made but not finished with javascript.
+- Implement Routines to hold lists of workouts
+- Implement database of workouts the user can select from
+- Finish Goals feature
+- Finish Progress Tracker feature

 ![Alt text](./profile-screenshot.jpg)

-Deployed website:

-# Licensed 📄
+# License 📄
 - This project is Licensed under the MIT License.